jrodan/pac-vothing-core/README.md

 - The private server key has to be set as server JVM parameter "vothing.server.private.key"

 ## Build
-- `mvn clean source:jar javadoc:jar package install` (server has to run because of wildfly management mode for tests)
+- `mvn clean install` (server has to run because of wildfly management mode for tests)
-- want to build without remote tests then run `mvn clean source:jar javadoc:jar package install -DskipTests=true -pl !vothing-tests`
+- want to build without remote tests then run `mvn clean install -DskipTests=true`

 ## Releases